 The Supreme Court on Monday ruled that barring a church-affiliated preschool from receiving a general public benefit violates constitutional protections for the free exercise of religion.

-The justices ruled, 7–2, that Missouri officials could not use a provision in the state’s constitution that bans state aid to religious organizations to exclude Trinity Lutheran’s preschool from a state grant program that funds the use of recycled tires to make safer playground surfaces.
+, 7–2, that Missouri officials could not use a provision in the state’s constitution that bans state aid to religious organizations to exclude Trinity Lutheran’s preschool from a state grant program that funds the use of recycled tires to make safer playground surfaces.
 Five of those seven justices clarified that the decision applies only to playground resurfacing.

 Provisions banning state aid to religious organizations and schools, like the one in Missouri’s constitution, exist in nearly 40 other states.
 Known as Blaine amendments, they have often been the reason for temporary or permanent bans on vouchers, education savings accounts, and other private school choice programs.
 Such programs were not discussed during oral arguments or in any of the justices’ opinions.